-Follow the partition methods of disjoint local datasets; we first split the whole dataset to $M \times S$ subsets for $S$ different clients: each client has $M$ disjoint local subsets, and we put these $M$ subsets in sequence.
-For each client, we use a pointer to point to the start position of the current local dataset.
-Figure ~\ref{Process of constructing local datasets with overlap} show the case when $M = 5$: $D_1 - D_5$ are $5$ disjoint local subsets of client $i$.
-The pointer point to the start point of a local dataset of the current round and the blue lines bound current subsets.
+Follow the partition methods of disjoint local data sets; we first split the whole data set to $M \times S$ subsets for $S$ different clients: each client has $M$ disjoint local subsets, and we put these $M$ subsets in sequence.
+For each client, we use a pointer to point to the start position of the current local data set.
+Figure ~\ref{Process of constructing local data sets with overlap} show the case when $M = 5$: $D_1 - D_5$ are $5$ disjoint local subsets of client $i$.
+The pointer point to the start point of a local data set of the current round and the blue lines bound current subsets.
 At the beginning of training, pointers belong to each client will point to the beginning of the sequence.
 At the end of each round, the pointer moves $s$ steps, and if it moves to the end of all the sequence, it will come back to the start point.

-In practice, the Cifar10 dataset is partitioned to 210 subsets for 7 clients, and set the size of local dataset $S_l = 285$.
-Then when we set $s = 285$, the local datasets are disjoint, which means the overlap is $0 \%$.
+In practice, the Cifar10 data set is partitioned to 210 subsets for 7 clients, and set the size of local data set $S_l = 285$.
+Then when we set $s = 285$, the local data sets are disjoint, which means the overlap is $0 \%$.
 Otherwise, when set $s = 213$, the overlap is $25 \%$, and when set $s = 142$, the overlap is $50\%$.